briansimiyuj/doctor-appointment-app/README.md

       b.
 Create an input element of type file in the browse files button and attach the `handleFileSelect` function from the file select hook to the onChange event listener

+      a.
+Attach the following event listeners to i .
+The parent div: onDrragover will call `handleDragOver`, onDrop will call `handleDrop`, onClick will call `handleBrowseClick` from file select hook ii.
+The browser button: onClick will call `handleBrowseClick` from file select hook

+      b.
+Create an input element of type file in the browse files button and attach the `handleFileSelect` function from the file select hook to the onChange event listener

     2. Display supported file types and maximum file size
     3. If the selectedFiles array is greater than 0, mount SelectedFiles component on the Document Upload Area component